Results of validation by standard or enhanced validation based on assessment of antibody performance in 44 normal tissues.

 Standard validation results in scores Supported, Approved or Uncertain.
 An image representative of the antibody staining pattern is shown.

 Enhanced validation results in the score Enhanced and includes two methods: Orthogonal validation and Independent antibody validation.
 For orthogonal validation, representative images of high and low expression are shown.
 For independent antibody validation, four images of each independent antibody are displayed.

-Immunohistochemical staining of human kidney shows strong membranous positivity in cells of tubules.
+Immunohistochemical staining of human duodenum shows strong cytoplasmic positivity in glandular cells.

 Antigen retrieval is a method used to restore/retrieve the epitope (antibody bidning region) of the target protein, cross-linked, and thus masked, during tissue preserving fixative treatment of the tissues.

 Conformance of the expression pattern with available gene/protein characterization data in scientific literature and data from bioinformatic predictions.

 UniProt is used as the main source of gene/protein characterization data and when relevant, available publications and other sources of information are researched in depth.
 Extensive or sufficient gene/protein data requires that there is evidence of existence on a protein level and that a substantial quantity of published experimental data is available from literature and public databases.
 Limited protein/gene characterization data does not require evidence of existence on a protein level and refers to genes for which only bioinformatic predictions and scarce published experimental data is available.